Mmd7t/pixels/README.md

 # pixels

-This is Pixels, a Student Activity in faculty of engineering helwan university.
+This is Pixels, a Student Activity in faculty of engineering helwan university

 ## Getting Started